 When we moved into our new house we finally had somewhere to store bikes again.
 Since then we’ve got back into cycling and a couple of weeks ago Scott and I went on our first (mini) cycling holiday!
 Our bags contained just the essentials: snacks, water, suncream, toothbrushes etc and a change of clothes.
 We weren’t sure if we’d be fit enough to complete all 115 miles over the 3 days but we’re a bit gung-ho and thought it was worth a try.
-Our biggest concern was having enough stamina to get up the hills.
+Our biggest concern was having enough stamina to get up Surrey hills in the scorching heat.

 And we’re off…